CIT28/files/w2/queryp3.md

 Right-click and select "Open in new tab" to watch [CS50 SQL - Lecture 0 - Querying](https://youtu.be/vHYeChEf2lA?si=hKFR9GDxKMU2JEYo)

 ## Setup
-- For this work we will still be working in the querying folder and will be saving our queries in a new file named p3-q.sql, create that file and copy the contents from p2-q.sql and then add this text as h1 (#) in your README.md file "Week 2 Querying Part 3", then commit with message:
+- For this work we will still be working in the querying folder and will be saving our queries in a new file named p3-q.sql, create that file and copy the contents from p2-q.sql and follow along with the video to make other modifications to the pow code and then add this text as h1 (#) in your README.md file "Week 2 Querying Part 3", then commit with message:
   - **COMMIT MESSAGE - "query file and README.md ready"**

 ## Timemark 21:49 to 46:01